TrentM1997/use-virtual-list/README.md

 ## What: tiny react hook to batch render long lists, for smooth endless scroll

 ## Purpose
-- Reduces DOM node consumtion, lowering memory usage and render work for the browser (only a slice is appended to the rendered list at any time)
+- Reduces DOM node consumption, lowering memory usage and render work for the browser (only a slice is appended to the rendered list at any time)
 - Great for learning virtualized rendering concepts(batching, preventing overlap of scheduling, cleanup)
 - Smoother UX(particularly on lower-end devices) by avoiding costly paint of entire large lists on every render